-Fig. 26.
-Man-made elements at Nagara Padang: a.
-Enigmatic large prismatic block (covered with secular graffiti) at one of the final stations of the pilgrimage; 18b-d.
+a, c: Enigmatic large prismatic block at one of the final stations of the pilgrimage; b-d.
 Other manifestations of deliberate human working upon the shrine area: a stone slab with a text, regular stairs, and a reliquary-like or tomb-like concrete structure, also with a text, all marking the entrance to the shrine area proper.
-For the reader's orientation I have marked the same stoneblock by a white outline on two images
+For the reader's orientation I have marked the same stoneblock by a white outline on two images.
+Note the blue butterfly basking in (b)